 Use cases

-To better understand the features offered by the ArQoS Pocket solution and how interactions can be done with the users, in this section will be presented some use-cases examples demonstrating system reactions to contact with users.
+To better understand the features offered by the ArQoS Pocket solution and how it interacts with the users, in this section will be presented the main use-cases examples on using the ArQoS platform.

-The presented solution does some tasks in the background such as receive programmed tests from the management system, collect events that happen like call drops or cell reselections and send tests results and radiologs (network information at a specific time and location) to the management system.
+The presented solution does some tasks in the background such as receive programmed tests from the management system, register network events like call drops or cell reselections and send tests results and radiologs (network information at a specific time and location) to the management system.

-Further than tasks that happen in background, without user perception, there are also on demand tests that user can execute.
-This can be done by accessing the “Tests” page and by pressing the “play” button on a preconfigured test.
+Besides tasks that run in the background, without the user perception, there are also on demand tests that user can execute.
+This can be done by accessing the “Tests” page and by pressing the “play” button on a loaded test.
 All the results for a specific test can be seen at the test’s history page.

 The network state can be seen as well, by taking on demand snapshots.
 These snapshots are instantaneous radiologs taken by user at “Radiologs/Snapshots” page where the user can attach a feedback message, describing why that snapshot is being taken, for example.
 The parameters contained in this structure can be observed in the Appendix C.

-At the dashboard is possible to see Wi-Fi and mobile networks details.
-These details contain the mobile network technology, the signal level, the device identifier(ID)/IMEI, the cell ID, operator code, the operator name, the Subscriber Identity Module (SIM) Card IMSI and if the roaming is or not active at the moment, for the mobile network.
-On the other hand, for the Wi-Fi network is possible to retrieve the link speed connection, the SSID, channel number, BSSID, if the SSID is hidden, the device IP address, the primary and secondary DNS addresses, the lease duration time and the gateway IP address.
+On the dashboard it is possible to see Wi-Fi and mobile networks details.
+These details contain the mobile network technology, the signal level, the device identifier(ID)/IMEI, the cell ID, operator code, the operator name, the Subscriber Identity Module (SIM) Card IMSI and if the roaming is active or not at the time, for the mobile network.
+On the other hand, for the Wi-Fi network it is possible to retrieve the link speed connection, the SSID, channel number, BSSID, if the SSID is hidden, the device IP address, the primary and secondary DNS addresses, the Dynamic Host Configuration Protocol (DHCP) lease duration time and the gateway IP address.

 Report an anomaly on the network is another use-case, which can be done by accessing the anomalies page.
 The first step is to choose between 5 different categories: Voice, Internet, Messaging, Coverage or Other.
-After that the user must choose the proper anomaly detected for that category, for Voice is possible to choose between a dropped call, an unanswered call, a missed call, poor audio quality or other.
+After that the user must choose the proper anomaly detected for that category.
+For Voice is possible to choose between a dropped call, an unanswered call, a missed call, poor audio quality or other.
 On the Internet category, the options are: no data access, intermittent access, slow access, message not sent or other type of anomaly.
-On messaging: message not received, slow shipping and finally, on Coverage the options are: no indoor coverage or no outdoor coverage.
+On messaging: message not received, slow delivery.
+Finally, on Coverage the options are: no indoor coverage or no outdoor coverage.
 After that the user can slide the map to the position, where the anomaly was detected and optionally, attach a feedback message.
 The described views can be observed in the figure 4.5.

 Lastly, the user can change the app settings at the “Setting page”.
-This page makes possible for user to choose the time interval for radiologs registers, the app language (English, Portuguese, French), the periodicity used for sending information to the management system (daily or schedule) and the application homepage.
-All these features, previously described, are summarized in the figure 3.4.
+This page makes it possible for users to choose the time interval for radiologs registers, the app language (English, Portuguese, French) and the application homepage.
+All these features, previously described, are summarized in the figure 3.5.